openresty/lua-nginx-module/README.markdown

  lua_intercept_error_log 100k;
 ```

+As a rule of thumb, a 4KB buffer can usually hold about 20 typical error log messages.
+So do the maths!

-The buffer never grows.
+This buffer never grows.
 If it is full, new error log messages will replace the oldest ones in the buffer.

 The size of the buffer must be bigger than the maximum length of a single error log message (which is 4K in OpenResty and 2K in stock NGINX).